cuehs/mamodar-docs-en/docs/source/installation/index.md

 The DataLinker can be installed on Linux, Windows and macOS.

-The code is mainly written in Java and Angular.
+The code is written in Java and Angular.

 An installation of the DataLinker contains of three parts: